nicoespeon/understandlegacycode.com/content/blog/4-videos-seasoned-developers-working-legacy-code/index.md

 Let's briefly cover the few questions that are popping in your head:

 - _Where to practice?_ On coding exercises that are designed for this.
-[Here's my list of 5 refactoring katas](../5-coding-exercises-to-practice-refactoring-legacy-code) I recommend.
+[Here's the list of 5 refactoring katas](../5-coding-exercises-to-practice-refactoring-legacy-code) I recommend.
 - _When to practice?_ We don't all have the luxury to take on our personal time to do so.
 But your employer certainly has to train you every year.
 They have a budget to spend on this!
 Use it to develop skills that will help you in the long run 😉
 - _What to practice?_ This is a very good question.
 Practicing is good, but it's better if someone can show you the moves…